antoniocostabr/solid_principles/README.md

 I also created an abstract factory to facilitate implementation of the computers.

 The abstract classes are then implemented using concrete classes in the concrete module.
-The main module, entrypoint, needs to import only the factory concrete implementation but the main function depends only on the abstract computer class.
+The main module, entrypoint, needs to import only the `ComputerFactoryImplementation` concrete class but the main function depends only on the abstract `Computer` class.
-This is called dependency injection and is acceptable as far is DIP.
+This is called dependency injection and is acceptable as far as DIP is concerned.

 ### Running the module